jglover/practiscore-match-manager/README.md

 complete reports within a few seconds of the match ending (far better than anything EZWinScore supports).

+One of the cooler features, and also one of the first implemented, is the match completion status.
+This was subsequently absorbed into the iOS version of PractiScore (and maybe the Android version, although I rarely used it).
+The match status page displays a grid indicating the completion status of each stage and squad in the match, including missing scores.
+This, combined with automatic polling of the scoring devices, allows a match director to have a near real-time view of the progress of the match.

+Another bit that I particularly like is the competitor check-in screen.
+This tracks which competitors have checked in, squad availability, payment status, display of all people on a squad, rapidly change divisions, etc. This was particularly useful for local matches.
+We allow people to register online or as a walk-up.
+About 15% of the people who register online never show up, and we have about a 15% walk-up rate.
+As a result, we're never sure how full a squad will actually be.
+This page allows us to rapidly balance squads at the close of registration.

 Somewhere around February 2016 I got burned out scoring matches.
 As a result, I also lost interest in continuing development on this app.
 Rather than just letting this software rot on a disk somewhere, I thought I'd put it up on